Skip to content

 In addition to the array of illnesses previously mentioned that plague golden retrievers, one disease to look out for in Arizona is Coccidioidomycosis, better known as Valley Fever.
 It’s caused by breathing in soil-dwelling spores.
 Because dogs walk close to the ground, they are at high risk for contracting the disease, which causes lung inflammation.
 Most of the time, Valley Fever will go away on its own, but if you have a puppy or a dog with a compromised immune system, the symptoms can be more severe.

-The lifecycle of a golden retriever
+The lifespan of a golden retriever

 Speaking of puppies, if you adopt a young golden retriever, please keep in mind that it does take a while for the breed to outgrow its childlike behavior.
 They will chew on anything they can get their paws on, so make sure you dog-proof your home and provide plenty of toys that they can sink their teeth into.
 You’ll want to start training your puppy after it’s around two months old.
 Just make sure it has been given its first round of immunizations a week before they begin.